bennychow8168/symphony-external-room-membership-checker/README.md

 - Ext Counterparty Name

 ## Known limitations
-Room Creator will be N/A:
+Room Created By will be N/A:
 - When creator is external and deactivated

-External Company Name will be N/A:
+Ext Counterparty Name will be N/A:
 - When all external members left
 - When all external member deactivated